connorzittrauer/CTEC-Demo/ai-information.md

     return
 }
 ```
-ChatGPT recommended instead to modfy the *frontend*  check the error message, and map it to a different message
+ChatGPT recommended instead modifying the *frontend* to check the error message and map it to a different message:
 ```typescript
 if (err.message.includes("Email already registered")) {
 setError("An account with this email already exists.");
     }
 ```
-This is overengineered an unecssary as all we needed to do was update the backend error message.
+This is overengineered and unnecessary, as all we needed to do was update the backend error message.
 This shows the importance of **auditing AI-generated solutions/debugging** to avoid adding unnecessary complexity.
 When pointed out, ChatGPT acknowledged this was bad practice.

 Why did you suggest changing it in the front?
 Why not just change it in the auth.,go?
 Here: if err != nil { utils.WriteJSONResponse(writer, http.StatusInternalServerError, map[string]string{ "error": "User may already exist", }) return

-### 3. Incorrect /route definitions
-talk about how you instructe chatgpt that you wanted a modal login page, but it gave you unecssary routes for /login and /signup
-before you decided to switch to a singular /auth route.
-This demonstrates the necessary to audit AI-generated code before implementation.
-This could have generated too much boilerplate for later cleanup.